Arden

 Notable People Named Arden

-Arden Lim Cho is a multi-talented American actress, singer, and model recognized for her roles in Teen Wolf and Partner Track.
+Arden Lim Cho is an American actress, singer, and model.

-Arden Key Jr. is an American football linebacker for the Tennessee Titans, known for his college career at LSU and being drafted by the Oakland Raiders in the 2018 NFL Draft.
+Arden Key Jr. is an NFL linebacker for the Tennessee Titans, a former LSU player drafted by the Oakland Raiders in 2018.

-Arden Rose Ricks is a multi-talented American actress, author, and internet personality.
+Arden Rose Ricks is an American actress, author, and internet personality.

-Arden Ramon Haynes was a Canadian businessman and the ninth Chancellor of York University.
+Arden Ramon Haynes was a Canadian businessman who served as the ninth Chancellor of York University.

 Elena Torres